OGGM/oggm/docs/shop.rst

 Users should choose the border parameter depending on the expected glacier growth in their simulations.
-For simulations into the 21<sup>st</sup> century, a border value of 80 is sufficient.
+For simulations into the 21 :sup:`st` century, a border value of 80 is often sufficient.
+However, for the :doc:`download-projections` until 2100 or 2300, and most level 5 preprocessed glacier directories we use a border value of 160.
 For runs including the Little Ice Age, a border value of 160 or 240 is recommended.
+Newer OGGM preprocessed glacier directories (since OGGM v1.6.3) do not anymore have border 240 available, but you could ask us to create it if you need it.

 Users should be aware that the amount of data to download isn't small, especially for full directories at processing level 3 and 4.
 It is recommended